Joseph Ajienka: Life and career

-He was born on January 10, 1955, in Okrika, a metropolitan area of Rivers State, Nigeria.
-He attended Okrika Boys’ School but obtained the West Africa School Certificate at Government Comprehensive Secondary School in Borokiri, Port Harcourt.
+He was born on 10 January 1955 in Okrika, a metropolitan area and Local Government Area in Rivers State, Nigeria.
+He attended Okrika Boys’ School but obtained the West Africa School Certificate at Government Comprehensive Secondary School in Borokiri town, Port Harcourt.
 He obtained a bachelor's degree in Petroleum engineering from the University of Ibadan and master's degree and Doctorate (Ph.
 D) degree from the University of Port Harcourt in 1986 and 1990 respectively.

-He joined the service of University of Port Harcourt in 1982 as a graduate assistant in Department of Petroleum engineering where he was later appointed a professor of Petroleum engineering.
+He began working in the University of Port Harcourt in 1982 as a graduate assistant in Department of Petroleum engineering where he was later appointed a professor of Petroleum engineering.